InserirAquiNome/crypto/crypto_cat.md

 -----END PGP SIGNATURE-----
 ```

-And it can be used to check the authenticity of my cat photo.
+And it can be used to check the authenticity of my cat picture.

 ```
 $ gpg --verify cat.jpg.asc